Bernoulli sums and R\'enyi entropy inequalities: Bernoulli Sums

 \section{Bernoulli Sums}

+For fixed $m$, $\mathcal{B}_m$ sums corresponds to the normalized Polya frequency sequences of length $m$, whose probabilistic behavior was studied by Pitman \cite{pitman1997probabilistic}.
+The class $\bigcup_{n=1}^m \mathcal{B}_n$ is a subset of the ultra log-concave distributions of order $m$, studied by Pemantle \cite{pemantle2000towards} (see also \cite{liggett1997ultra}) and written ULC$(m)$.
+The ULC$(m)$ variables can be understood as all variables with distribution log-concave\footnote{A sequence $x_n$ is log-concave, when it has contiguous support and $x_n^2 \geq x_{n+1} x_{n-1}$.
+When $x_n$ is the distribution of a random variable $X$, that is $x_n = \mathbb{P}(X = n)$, we say that the distribution of $X$ is log-concave with respect to the distribution of a variable $Y$, if $y_n \coloneqq \mathbb{P}(Y=n)$ admits a log-concave sequence $a_n$ such that $x_n = a_n y_n$.
+When $Y$ is binomial$(p,m)$ we note that the statement is independent of $p \in (0,1)$.} with respect to a binomial distribution.
+See \cite{branden2020lorentzian,anari2018log,chan2021log} for important connections with combinatorics.

+Bernoulli sums of unbounded length have distributions log-concave with respect to a Poisson random variable.
+This class often simply called ``ultra log-concave'', and arise naturally in the study of intrinsic volumes (see \cite{marsiglietti2022Concentration, schneider2014convex}) and in connection with entropic limit theorems.
+For example, Harrem\"oes \cite{Har01} showed that the Poisson distribution has maximum entropy among all distributions in $\bar{\mathcal{B}}$ with fixed mean; see also \cite{Joh06, Yu09:2, HJK10, JKM13, MM22} for other related work.
+See \cite{HJ17, HJ19, TT19, marsiglietti2020geometric,melbourne2021discrete, saumard2014log} for recent results and further background on Bernoulli sums as well as log-concave probability sequences.

-We derive $L^p$ bounds on the characteristic functions of Bernoulli variables via a comparison with Gaussians.
+We will first derive $L^p$ bounds on the characteristic functions of Bernoulli random variables via a comparison with Gaussians.
 This argument will be distributional.
 We use $V$, the capitalization of a non-negative function $v$ to denote its distribution function.
 Explicitly, \begin{defn} For measurable $v: \mathbb{R} \to [0,\infty)$, its distribution function $V:[0,\infty]$, is defined by